angeluray/hotel-booking-frontend/README.md

 # Description

-Hotel Booking Frontend is a Hotel Booking application where the user can register new accounts, login and reserve a set of different Hotels.
-It is built and connected by using two different repos, including Back-end(Rails) and Front-end(React/Redux).
+Hotel Booking Frontend is a Hotel Booking application that allows people around the world reserve a set of different Hotel rooms worldwide by just sign-up and sign-in within the web app.
+Additionally, allows business owners to post their own hotel-rooms.
+It is built and connected by using two different repos, meaning we used Ruby on Rails for the Backend and React and Redux for the Frontend while applying cutting-edge development practices and Test-driven development.

 ## Built With